-Are you still relying on oil or propane to heat your home in Macomb Township?
+Are you still relying on a oil or propane furnace to heat your home in Macomb Township?
 While these things can keep you warm, they are antiquated and saddled with baggage.
 First, the prices of these fuel types fluctuate wildly depending on demand and other factors.
 Second, fossil fuels aren’t healthy, for you or the planet.
 Fortunately—no matter what part of Macomb Township or Roseville you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.

 If you’re ready to make the switch, or just want more information on heat pump conversion, we invite you to reach out to us at 586.944.9400.
-Our HVAC experts are here and ready to insist not only with removing your old system, but also repairing or servicing your existing heat pump as well.
+Our HVAC experts are here and ready to assist in not only with removing your old system, but also repairing or servicing your existing heat pump as well.

 It can help to think of a heat pump as an AC unit that can run in reverse.
 When Macomb Township gets hot, your thermostat will tell the heat pump to turn on.
 This will power up the compressor and start the refrigerant cycling.
 Or, in the case of geothermal systems, it'll trigger a process deep underground.
 This liquid pulls the warmth from your home’s air, cooling it.
 This—if you know anything about air conditioning—might sound pretty familiar.
 It’s what electric heat pumps do when the mercury dips that really sets them apart.